 What’s more, strong partnerships have been formed with several companies to provide truck driver training to current employees.
 The course has been customized to meet individual company needs in many cases.

 “Werner Enterprises is extremely proud to put the safest and most productive drivers on the road year after year.
 Moreover, we wouldn’t be able to do that without [Dale’s] help,” stated Jim Morbach, Werner Enterprises.

-Dale Lewis lives with his family in Anadarko and has worked at CKTC for 30 years.For almost half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
+Dale Lewis lives with his family in Anadarko and has worked at CKTC for 30 years.For over half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
 Opportunities at CKTC range from business and health to science and transportation trades.
 Additionally, CKTC offers customized workplace training and short-term training.
 More information about CKTC is available online at www.mycktc.com or by calling 405.643.5511.
 CKTC is a proud member of the Oklahoma Department of Career and Technology Education, which provides leadership and resources and assures standards of excellence for a comprehensive statewide system of career and technology education.
 The system offers programs and services in 29 technology center districts.